UBRO32BIT/32Clicker/README.md

 # 32Clicker
-a simple autoclicker with randomized CPS
+a simple autoclicker with randomized CPS (Work in progress)